dhsouthbend/databases/sections/4-updatefield.md

 ADD program_level VARCHAR;    --adds a "program_level" column, which is a string
 ```

+XXX Put an explanation of SQL comments in here XXX

-1. Create a connection to our database.
+Create a connection to our database:

 ```python
 # import sqlite library